gt-cs3220/gt-cs3220.github.io/Vivado_Tutorial/README.md

-# running a simple code in vivado
+# Running a simple code in Vivado